Banana Cake with Brown Butter Frosting

 - Preheat the oven to 375 degrees and spray a 9x13 metal pan with non-stick cooking spray.

-- In a large bowl using a hand mixer cream together the sugar and butter until combined.
-Add in the egg, sour cream, bananas, and vanilla and mix until combined.
+- In a large bowl using a hand mixer, cream together the sugar and butter until combined.
+Add in the egg, sour cream, and vanilla and mix until combined.

 - Spread batter into the sprayed baking pan and bake for 20-25 minutes or until a toothpick comes out clean.
 (Start the frosting as soon as the cake comes out of the oven)

-For the frosting - Heat a saucepan on medium heat and add the butter.
-Simmer until butter starts to turn light brown.
+- Heat a saucepan on medium heat and add the butter.
+Simmer until the butter starts to turn light brown.
+Keep an eye on it so it doesn't burn.
 Remove from the heat and whisk in the powdered sugar, vanilla, and milk.
+You need to move pretty fast, you want the frosting to be hot when you spread it over the warm cake.

 - Pour frosting over warm cake and spread with a spatula and sprinkle more chopped walnuts on top.